jithinsebastian2/jithinsebastian2/README.md

 ### Hi there, I'm Jithin Sebastian 👋

-## I'm a Husband, Developer, and Freelancer!!
+## I'm a Developer, Freelancer and Open source enthusiast

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other tech enthusiasts and open source projects